waldur/waldur-docs/docs/admin-guide/mastermind-configuration/cli-guide.md

                         output will be printed to stdout by default.
 ```

+## export_model_metadata

+Collect and export metadata about Django models

 ## export_offering

 Export an offering from Waldur.
 Export data includes JSON file with an offering data and a thumbnail.
 Names of this files include offering ID.